 SKUP is responsible for the processing of data and writing the report.
 All results are confidential during the evaluation.

 The report is written in English with summaries in English, Danish, Swedish and Norwegian.
-The report is submitted to the requesting company for comments with a deadline of 14 days.
+The report is submitted to the requesting company for initial comments with a deadline of 14 days.
 SKUP will consider proposed alterations and make any accepted changes.
 If the requesting company disagrees with SKUP’s interpretations, they may add an attachment to the report.
 Depending on its content, there may be a further written response from SKUP added.
 The requesting company’s contribution must only apply directly to the results and assessments in the report and cannot be used for marketing purposes.
 Results from other studies cannot be commented on or included in the attachment.
 The requesting company is encouraged to give detailed feedback about the evaluation process in a client contentment survey.

 If the measuring system is already marketed in Scandinavia, the report and summaries will be published on SKUPs website.
 SKUP summaries may be translated into Italian by Centre for Metrological Traceability in Laboratory Medicine (CIRME) and published on their website.
 SKUP has no responsibility for the publication of SKUP results elsewhere than www.skup.org.

 The report from the evaluation may be kept confidential as long as the system is not launched in Scandinavia.